 To join, go to ... my invitation link.

+Already a member? ...
 You can sign in here.

 Email Sign Up

-When you sign up for the The Receptive Life newsletter you'll receive ...
+When you sign up for the The Receptive Life® newsletter you'll receive ...

-You can sign up here.
+You can sign up below.

-The Receptive Life Prayer Cycle is an intentional and structured process that I’ve developed to help you consistently get to all of the places where the Triune God has promised to do His work.
+The Receptive Life® Prayer Cycle is an intentional and structured process that I’ve developed to help you consistently get to all of the places where the Triune God has promised to do His work.

 Think of it as a map, a compass and a spiritual guide through the territory.
-When sin, death and the Devil disorientate, The Receptive Life Prayer Cycle helps us get our bearings.
+When sin, death and the Devil disorientate, The Receptive Life® Prayer Cycle helps us get our bearings.
 Like a compass, it reorients and directs you to the following landmarks:

-The Receptive Life: Daily Practice
+The Receptive Life®: Daily Practice

 The heart of the prayer cycle is Psalm 119 (one giant song, 176 verses, about the Word of God and the God of the Word).
 Psalm 119 (and the prayer cycle) pulses with these three themes: